-Adding a little alcohol to your favorite fresh-brewed coffee is a great way to give it an extra kick.
-You can follow tradition and mix up an Irish coffee with whiskey or get all decadent and add liqueurs like amaretto, butterscotch schnapps, or Irish cream.
+Adding a little liquor to fresh-brewed coffee is a great way to give it an extra kick.
+Hot coffee cocktails are flavorful, a pleasure to sip, and, quite often, incredibly easy to mix up.
+You can follow tradition and mix up an Irish coffee or get decadent with alcoholic coffee drink recipes that use multiple spirits.

 A Great Cocktail Begins With Great Coffee

 While you can make coffee cocktails with the same brew that gets you going in the morning, upgrading your coffee will create the best cocktails.
 Alcohol won't make up for bad coffee, and additives actually accentuate any impurities.
 Starting with a good cup of coffee will make the difference between a decent drink and a spectacular one.

 - Quality Beans: High-quality roasted coffee beans that are freshly ground for each cup or pot produce more flavorful coffee.